DistantStatic/league-scout/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## League Scout

-An app to practice TypeScript and research League of Legends stats
+An webapp that allows you to research League of Legends stats and matches

+Built with NextJS, TypeScript, and TailwindCSS